Samiyyah R. Ali

 Samiyyah graduated from Vanderbilt University Law School, where she served as the Executive Editor of the Vanderbilt Law Review.
 While in law school, Samiyyah received the Bennett Douglas Bell Memorial Prize for excellence in academics and character, as well as the Myron Penn Laughlin Note Award for her writing on the intersection of patent and administrative law.

-Before law school, Samiyyah worked in higher education at The Ohio State University, where she also earned her Master’s Degree.
+Before law school, Samiyyah worked as a student affairs administrator at The Ohio State University, where she also earned her Master’s Degree in Higher Education.
 She received her undergraduate degree from Duke University, where she was a Coca-Cola Scholar and a member of the Women’s Rugby Football Team.

 - Undergraduate: Duke University, B.A.
 (2010)